beepboop1212/Edugenie/README.md

 # EduGenie 🧞‍♂️

-**EduGenie is an intelligent, AI-powered learning platform designed to transform any study material into an interactive and engaging educational experience.**
+**EduGenie is an intelligent, AI-powered learning platform designed to transform any study material into an interactive and engaging educational experience.
+Tired of passively reading documents?
+With EduGenie, users can instantly generate personalized quizzes and dynamic, animated flashcards simply by providing a topic or uploading their own study files (PDF, DOCX, PPTX).
+Built with a powerful FastAPI backend and a modern Next.js frontend, EduGenie leverages the Google Gemini API to deliver context-aware content, complete with detailed explanations for quiz answers.
+It's not just a study tool; it's a personalized learning companion that adapts to your content.**

 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-009688?style=for-the-badge&logo=fastapi&logoColor=white)](https://fastapi.tiangolo.com/)